darcydjr/anvil/README.md

 - **Technical Debt Assessment**: Understand current architecture before refactoring
 - **Compliance Documentation**: Generate technical specifications for audit requirements

+## Examples

+Anvil includes practical examples that demonstrate the **Capabilities → Enablers** approach using human-understandable language patterns.

+### Weather Example 1: Simple Verb-to-Noun Architecture

+Located in `examples/weather-example-1/specifications/`, this example demonstrates Anvil's core philosophy of **human-readable capability definition** using a simple weather application.

+#### Capability Structure (Verbs → Actions)
+- **"Display Weather"** (`CAP-547983`) - The action of showing weather information to users
+- **"Simulate Weather"** (`CAP-268566`) - The action of generating weather data for the application

+#### Enabler Implementation (Nouns → Components)
+- **Weather Display Interface** (`ENB-457798`) - The UI component that renders weather information
+- **Weather Data Provider** (`ENB-442410`) - The service that supplies weather data
+- **Local Web Server** (`ENB-530243`) - The server infrastructure hosting the application
+- **Weather Simulation Engine** (`ENB-174293`) - The logic component generating simulated weather

+#### Key Design Principles Demonstrated

+🎯 **Human-Understandable Capabilities**: Capabilities use natural language verbs ("Display", "Simulate") that clearly express **what the system does** from a user perspective.

+⚙️ **Technical Enabler Implementation**: Enablers use concrete nouns ("Interface", "Provider", "Server", "Engine") that describe **how the system works** from an implementation perspective.

+🔄 **Dependency Flow**: Clear relationships showing how capabilities depend on each other and how enablers implement capabilities through specific technical components.

+📋 **Requirements Traceability**: Each enabler contains detailed functional and non-functional requirements that map directly to implementation tasks.

+This example showcases how Anvil transforms high-level business capabilities into implementable technical specifications while maintaining clarity and traceability throughout the development process.

+### Hello World Example

+Located in `examples/hello-world/specifications/`, this provides a foundational example of basic web application capabilities and enablers.

 ## Implementation Workflow

 Anvil is designed to work seamlessly with Claude Code for automated development implementation: